AckerlyXu/heima/articles/virtual-machines/windows/nsg-quickstart-portal.md

 ms.author: v-dazen

 ---
-# How to open ports to a virtual machine with the Azure portal preview
+# How to open ports to a virtual machine with the Azure Portal
 [!INCLUDE [virtual-machines-common-nsg-quickstart](../../../includes/virtual-machines-common-nsg-quickstart.md)]

 ## Quick commands